bonnina/University-info-search/README.md

-A javascript app fetching data from hipolads API, saving user's settings and previous search results in local storage.
+A javascript app fetching data from hipolabs API, saving user's settings and previous search results in local storage.